Skip to main content

 Medicare is built entirely around US-based care.
 It pays almost nothing outside the country.
 Yet most retirees spend decades paying into it — and face real, permanent consequences if they make the wrong enrollment decisions before they leave.

 The information exists, scattered across CMS documents, SSA publications, and insurance fine print.
-We read all of it and turned it into plain language.
+I read all of it and turned it into plain language.
 That's what this site is.

 Every figure on this site — Medicare premiums, visa income requirements, tax brackets — comes from a primary source.
-We link to it directly so you can verify.
-We update key figures annually and track what's changed.
+I link to it directly so you can verify.
+I update key figures annually each fall when CMS publishes the new year's Medicare rates, and track what's changed.

 Some pages include affiliate links to international health insurance providers.
-If you request a quote through one of those links, we may earn a commission at no cost to you.
-We only list plans that are genuinely relevant to US retirees abroad — we don't accept payment to include or exclude providers.
+If you request a quote through one of those links, I may earn a commission at no cost to you.
+I only list plans that are genuinely relevant to US retirees abroad — I don't accept payment to include or exclude providers.

 This site doesn't replace personalized legal, tax, or financial advice.
-For decisions specific to your situation — especially around Medicare enrollment windows and tax planning — consult a licensed professional who specializes in expat finances.
+For decisions specific to your situation — especially around Medicare enrollment windows and tax planning — talk to a licensed professional who specializes in expat finances.

 Start with the Medicare guide